publicoversight/cookies-behind-en-media/README.md

 This is an interactive network map showing the third-party tracking domains embedded in 20 of the most popular english news websites.

-##Nodes##
-Every node is either a news outlet or a company collecting data about its readers.
-##Edges##
-Every edge is a real connection detected during a live browser crawl.

-##Step 1 - Playwright##
+This project reveals how modern news websites connect to advertising and analytics ecosystems through real-time browser-tracked data flows.

+---

+## Overview

+This visualization maps the hidden data infrastructure behind news consumption.

+- **Nodes** → News publishers + tracking companies
+- **Edges** → Real third-party network requests observed during live browsing

+Each connection represents a **real data exchange** between a user-facing news site and an external tracking domain.

+---

+## Data Collection Pipeline

+### 1. Browser Simulation (Playwright)

-Used Playwright, a headless browser automation tool, to visit each news site the way a real reader would.
+Using **Playwright**, a headless browser automation tool, each news site was visited as a real user would experience it.

-For each visit the crawler:
+During each session, the crawler:

-- Intercepted every network request the page made
+- Intercepted all network requests in real time
-- Identified all third-party domains (any domain different from the news site itself)
+- Identified third-party domains (non-origin requests)
 - Simulated scrolling to trigger lazy-loaded trackers
-- Attempted to click cookie consent banners to capture the full post-consent tracker set
+- Attempted cookie consent interactions to capture post-consent behavior
-- Collected all cookies set by third-party domains, including name, expiry date, and security flags Each site was visited in a clean browser context with no prior cookies, so results were not contaminated between sites.

-##Step 2 -  Enrichment with DuckDuckGo Tracker Radar##
-Cross-referenced every detected domain against the DuckDuckGo Tracker Radar dataset.
+- Captured third-party cookies (name, expiry, security flags)

+Each site was visited in a **clean, isolated browser context** to ensure data integrity.

+---

+### 2. Tracker Enrichment (DuckDuckGo Tracker Radar)

+All detected domains were enriched using the
-It is an open database built from millions of real browser sessions.
+**DuckDuckGo Tracker Radar dataset**, an open-source database built from large-scale web measurements.

-The goal was to retrieve:
+For each tracker, we retrieved:

-- Owner — the real company behind the domain (e.g. Google LLC, Adobe Inc.)
+- Owner (e.g., Google LLC, Adobe Inc.)
-- Category — what the tracker does (Ad Motivated Tracking, Analytics, CDN, Fingerprinting)
+- Category (Advertising, Analytics, CDN, Fingerprinting, etc.)
-- Prevalence — how widely the tracker appears across the web

-##Step 3 — Graph##
-Each news outlet and each vendor is a node.
-Each detected relationship is an edge.
-Nodes are sized by the number of connections they have; the more news sites a vendor appears on, the larger its node.
+- Web-wide prevalence

+---

+### 3. Graph Construction

+The dataset is modeled as a bipartite graph:

+- **News outlets → Tracker vendors**
+- Nodes are weighted by connectivity
-Vendor nodes are colored by category.
+- Vendor nodes are categorized and color-coded

-##Limitations##

-- Consent walls: some outlets (particularly European ones) block all trackers until a user clicks "Accept All".
-Where our consent-click automation failed, vendor counts may be lower than reality.
+Highly connected trackers emerge as structural hubs of the modern web.

+---

+## Limitations

+- **Consent banners** may block trackers before user interaction
-- Dynamic trackers: some vendors only load after specific user interactions like video plays or ad clicks, and are not captured here.
+-  Some trackers load only after specific interactions (video play, ad clicks, etc.)
-- Point in time: tracker relationships change.
-This data reflects a single crawl done 1rst June 2026.
+-   Data represents a single snapshot (**1 June 2026**)

-##Data files##
-docs/nodes.json — all outlet and vendor nodes with owner and category metadata docs/edges.json — all detected connections between outlets and vendors
+-   Tracking ecosystems evolve continuously

+---

+## Data Structure

+docs/
+├── nodes.json # News outlets + tracker vendors with metadata
+└── edges.json # Observed connections between sites and trackers

+---

+## Insight

+This project exposes the **invisible infrastructure of the modern web**, showing how journalism platforms are deeply interwoven with global data collection and advertising networks.

+---

+## interesting Future Avenues
+- Time-series tracking of vendor changes
+- Consent-mode comparison
+- Tracker clustering by category influence

+---

+## Tech Stack

+- Playwright (browser automation)
+- Node.js (data pipeline)
+- DuckDuckGo Tracker Radar (enrichment dataset)
+- JSON graph modeling